Masha-L/MealHC/README.md

 </p>

 **MealHC** is an app that acts as a guide to meals at Mount Holyoke College.
-It takes in a user's dietary restrictions and goes through the MHC menu to come up with different meal options.
+It takes in a user's dietary restrictions and goes through the MHC menu to come up with different meal options for every day of the week.

 ### Installation:
 An android device is required to download and run this app.
 App can be downloaded from Google Play.